coroutine/pillowfort/README.md

 # Pillowfort

-Pillowfort is a very opinionated, no bullshit, session-less authentication engine for APIs.
+Pillowfort is a very opinionated, no bullshit, session-less authentication engine for Rails 4 APIs.
 If you want a lot of configurability, get the fuck out.
 If you want lightweight, zero-config authentication for your API, you've come to the right place.

 Pillowfort is nothing more that a couple of concerns, bundled up for distribution and reuse.
 Here's the break down: